moehach/blog/_posts/2021-03-06-information-layout-affects-perception.md

 These arrangements will never grab you and force you to do something, but they play a role in subconsciously influencing your decision making.
 They're the online equivalent of a conman trying to shortchange you.

 ## Final Thoughts
 I'm always amazed at how information order strongly changes how we experience a design.
 In the previous examples, we didn't even touch any design tool other than subtle layout changes.
 We're only scratching the surface here.
-When we start including other design methods, we begin to mould a completely different story depending on how we treat the information we laid out.
+When we start including other design methods, we begin to mold a completely different story depending on how we treat the information we laid out.

 Design allows us to tell a completely different story, even if the two arrangements use the same information.
 We've only begun to scratch the surface of how a simple design manipulation can completely change a narrative.